 Megingjord, the Mystical Power Belt

-Ok so they aren’t technically weapons or tools, but they are another bit of mythology that Marvel translated right onto the comic page.
+While these gallant goat steeds aren’t technically weapons or tools, they are another bit of mythology that Marvel translated right onto the comic page.
 Thor uses two huge goats, named Toothgnasher and Toothgrinder, as steeds to draw his chariot, capable of flying the hero wherever he needs to go.

-These two mystical creatures make their most recent appearance in the current Thor series, as Prince Odinson loses Mjolnir and must use the goats as his primary mode of transportation, apart from the Bifrost.
+These two mystical creatures recently appeared when Prince Odinson lost Mjolnir and must use the goats as his primary mode of transportation, apart from the Bifrost.
 They seem like an eco-friendly ride.

-So, those are some of the best tools in Thor’s armory.
+The incredible might of Thor is made all the more impressive by the powerful tools in his armory.
 It’s pretty incredible what a range there is, some things hailing directly from mythology and others being added by the various artists and writers who have tackled the epic Avenger’s story over the years.
-Imagine if a Hot Toys figure came with all those things!
-I’d sure love a sixth scale flying goat for my Thor display.

 Which of these do you think is the coolest?
 Which do you wish were seen more often, either in the comics or movies?
-You have some time to think about it.
+Join the conversation alongside other Thor fans in the Let Your Spoiler Sideshow Facebook Group, and don’t forget to Let Your Geek Sideshow!

 Amy’s first trip to a comic book store was a complete accident- it turned out to be the happiest accident of her life!
 Since then, she has delighted in reading all sorts of stories by Marvel, DC, and Image publishers each week.
 She also works in her local comic store and collects action figures and posters to feed her habit of general nerdiness.
 Her favorite hero is Thor, followed closely by Squirrel Girl.
 Amy manages and edits general comic book content for The Geek Initiative news site.